snt-arg/Tello-object-detection/README.md

   Then in a terminal,
   - Move to the ros_workspace directory after cloning the repository
   - Source your ROS distribution using
-  - Build the tello package
+  - Build the Tello package
   - Make sure you are connected to the drone
   - Open three other terminals and source the ROS distribution and the Tello package in all of them
       * In the first one, run the drone's camera publisher node using